checkeverything.ch

 • AFFF firefighting foams

 Microplastics are plastic particles smaller than 5 mm.
-The FOEN distinguishes primary microplastics (deliberately added, e.g. old cosmetic microbeads) and secondary microplastics (from abrasion and breakdown of larger plastics).
+The FOEN distinguishes primary microplastics (deliberately added, such as older cosmetic microbeads) from secondary microplastics (from the abrasion and breakdown of larger plastics).

-According to FOEN studies on plastic in the environment, Swiss annual microplastics emissions are on the order of 14,000 tonnes, with tyre wear being by far the largest single source (around 74 per cent).
+According to the FOEN meta-study on plastics in the environment, Swiss plastic emissions run to roughly 14,000 tonnes per year into soil and water, of which tyre wear (around 8,100 tonnes) is by far the largest single source.
 Other relevant sources:

-• Cosmetics and cleaning products containing microplastics (declining due to EU restrictions)
+• Cosmetics and cleaning products containing microplastics (declining because of EU restrictions)

 • Construction and coatings (paints, facade renders)